rishigupta9999/RishiStackCommerce/README.md

 1. PostgreSQL.
 I use the version here https://postgresapp.com/
 2. Redis.
 Homebrew is fine `brew install redis`
-3. Rails 5 using your favorite method.
+3. Rails 5 using your favorite installation method.

 ### Installation
 1. Clone this repo